 The NC STEM Policy Fellowship program strongly encourages proposals from graduate students at Historically Black Colleges and Universities, Minority Serving Institutions, and/or from traditionally underserved and underrepresented communities, as well as from graduate students who can demonstrate how their interests can benefit underserved and underrepresented communities.
 For information on North Carolina Sea Grant’s commitment to diversity, equity, inclusion, justice, and accessibility, please visit: go.ncsu.edu/DEIJA.

-Each fellowship includes a competitive stipend, as well as reimbursement for health insurance, associated travel, and training opportunities, totaling $54,500 for the year.
-In addition, professional development and networking opportunities for fellows are available through a partnership with Sigma Xi, the international honor society of science and engineering, starting with a policy “bootcamp” in summer 2022.
+Each fellowship includes a competitive stipend totaling $52,500 for the year.
+In addition, $2,000 in travel support is provided for professional development and networking opportunities for fellows.
+The fellows also benefit from attending a policy workshop available through a partnership with Sigma Xi, the international honor society of science and engineering, in July 2023, where they will learn the landscape for STEM policy implementation in North Carolina.

 Deadline